Georgekemk/Educopter/README.md

 * A **single-sided PCB** for easy manufacturing
 * Only **essential sensors and actuators** required to fly with ArduPilot
 * A complete set of **documentation and instructions** allowing others to replicate the project from scratch with little experience in this area
-* A guide for porting your own Linux board design in ArduPilot firmware

 The project demonstrates how a fully functional ArduPilot drone can be built with **minimal hardware complexity**, while still providing a powerful and flexible autopilot platform.